kpn-dsh/dsh-cli/docs/code-examples/python.md

 ```

 As is shown in the output, the example is generated in a newly created directory which contains
-two Python scripts named `my-proxy-consumer.py` and `my-proxy-producer.py`.
-Click below to see
+three Python scripts named `my-proxy-consumer.py`, `my-proxy-list-topics.py` and
-the generated code.
+`my-proxy-producer.py`.
+Click below to see the generated code.

 <details>
 <summary><code>my-proxy-consumer.py</code></summary>